jackwatters45/automated-homecare-newsletter/README.md

 ## TODO

-- figure out prod
-- add global filter to local finance

-- show
+- connect proper email to send newsletter

 - better way to sync recipients
-- connect proper email to send newsletter

 ## Testing (in progress)